 Be Open With Your Partner

 If you’re with someone new, be up front.
-Tell him how you feel about your body and sex.
-Make sure he accepts you as you are.
+Tell them how you feel about your body and sex.
+Make sure they accept you as you are.
 You want to be comfortable with that person so you can relax and enjoy sex.

 If your partner asks questions about your Crohn’s, be open and honest with your answers.